-What follows is the result of a great deal of research (Googling!), discussion (badgering!) of the collective minds of some notable inhabitants of the VOLT (and Florida) Facebook pages, chatting to V-dub experts and general tinkering.
+What follows is the result of a lot of research, discussion with the collective minds of some notable inhabitants of the VOLT (and Florida) Facebook pages, chatting to V-dub experts and general tinkering.
 I am in no way a qualified mechanic (I’m actually a teacher) although I am a ‘time served’ Air-cooled VW nut with a 30 year history of building, driving and messing about with the oily (and rusty) bits of Beetles, T2s and the like.

 Having said that, if you do any of the things I suggest below and anything blows up it’s not my fault!

 Although I’m sure most of us would like to own both and use each for their respective purpose the reality is that most of us end up with just the choice of one so this article explores the pros and cons of each of the VW LT 4×4 and VW T3 Syncro platforms and end up pretty much meriting both.

 Thanks very much to all those that contributed to Jack Mac’s thread here on the Facebook 4×4 VW LT group page.

 It’s tough to choose between an LT 4×4 & a Syncro, and inevitably comes down to your personal choice, experience and usage requirements.
 Although there are obvious similarities both vehicles are actually very different beasts.
 It also obviously depends on how well equipped each of them is.
 One owner might like the versatility of a Syncro, while at the same time really appreciating the full bathroom and off road capabilities of an LT.
 There is obviously a lot more to the argument though and this article attempts to explore this a little more thanks to some opinions of owners of both vehicles.
 Continue reading